adrice727/hanuman/README.md

 ```
 ### `get`
 *Returns a property from an object, or undefined if it doesn't exist.
-An array of keys can be passed as the first object to retrieve a nested property.*
+An array of keys can be passed as the first argument to retrieve a nested property.*
 ######`string | array`  **&rarr;**  `object`    **&rarr;**  `* | undefined`
 ```javascript
 let user = {id: '28jd2', name: {first: 'Albert' , last: 'King' }, age: 55};